sorentwo/soren-website/_posts/2019-08-02-oban-recipes-part-3-reliable-scheduling.md

 ## Reliable Scheduled Jobs

-A common variant of recursive jobs are scheduled jobs, where the goal is for a job to repeat indefinitely with a fixed amount of time between executions.
+A common variant of recursive jobs are "scheduled jobs", where the goal is for a job to repeat indefinitely with a fixed amount of time between executions.
 The part that makes it "reliable" is the guarantee that we'll keep retrying the job's business logic when the job retries, but we'll **only schedule the next occurrence once**.
 In order to achieve this guarantee we'll make use of a [recent change in Oban][pr] that allows the `perform` function to receive a complete `Oban.Job` struct.